anindameister/IOT/EnOcean_Intro/readme.md

 ![wiring solutions to keep things tidy is not an absolute solution](https://github.com/anindameister/IOT/blob/main/snaps/38.PNG)

 ## Customer wishes and modern house technology requirements
+- This presentation is sold by EnOcean and they are trying to sell their approach.

 ## References